-Mercyhurst University’s Associate of Science in Criminal Justice program affords students the ability to take a broad spectrum of courses that are designed to provide a basic understanding of the criminal justice system, to theorize why people commit crime, to review judicial processes and constitutional safeguards, and to examine the effectiveness of correctional systems.
+Mercyhurst University’s Associate of Science in Criminal Justice program affords students the ability to take a broad spectrum of courses designed to provide a basic understanding of the criminal justice system, theorize why people commit crime, review judicial processes and constitutional safeguards, as well as examine the effectiveness of correctional systems.
 Thus, our program encompasses all aspects of the criminal justice system.
-Our curriculum prepares students for entry-level positions in public and private sectors, in safety and protective services, in legal and victim service arenas, and in correctional facilities and re-entry agencies.
+Our curriculum prepares students for entry-level positions in public and private sectors, safety and protective services, legal and victim service arenas, correctional facilities, and re-entry agencies.

 - Students who are interested in policing can apply to Mercyhurst University’s police academy after completing their associate's degree.

 - Students who continue toward their bachelor’s degree at MU can transfer their associate degree credits and complete a bachelor's in two years!

 - Graduates are prepared for entry-level positions in local and state police agencies, juvenile justice agencies, victim services, corrections, and other social service agencies.

 - We offer students a solid curriculum in law enforcement, courts, corrections, victim services, and juvenile justice.
 Courses include:

 - Introduction to Corrections